sdsu-its/book-iclicker-cloud/getting-started.md

 ### 2. Login/Create Account

 If you have not already created an iClicker Cloud account, launch the iClicker Cloud application.
-From the login window, select "Create Account".** **_**If you have already created a Reef account, login with your credentials.**_
+From the login window, select "Create Account".** **_**If you have already created a Reef account, login with your credentials \(true?\).**_

 ![Login Screen](https://www.iclicker.com/media/1187/win_1signin_360.jpg)